juhahinkula/juhahinkula.github.io/_posts/2016-07-19-cordova-plugin.markdown

 ---
 layout: post
 title:  "Cordova plugins"
+subtitle: "Sample app with Camera and Geolocation plugins"
 ---

 Cordova plugins are add-on codes that provides JavaScript interface to native components.
 They allow your app to use native device capabilities.